rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/overview/additional-resources.rst

 We welcome feedback, comments, and bug reports.
 Visit the Rackspace customer portal at https://feedback.rackspace.com/.

-Use the links below to learn more about the Rackspace Cloud Backup service and API.
+Use the following links to learn more about the Rackspace Cloud Backup service and API.

 - For general information about Cloud Backup, see the :how-to:`Cloud Backup FAQ<cloud-backup>`.